 When planning for the coming decades, governments and private sector companies need detailed projections on (i) the expected socio-economic impacts of extremes; (ii) adaptation measures to reduce damage, and (iii) their cost.
 Cutting-edge modelling capabilities for both solid and fluid Earth developed in ExtremeEarth will provide this information at the required resolution and accuracy, enabling substantial progress in enhancing the resilience of European society and its investments.

 ExtremeEarth will contribute to both short-term preparedness as well as long-term resilience building.
-For short-term warnings, ExtremeEarth will allow producing forecasts of the socio-economic impact of extremes with sufficient location and information detail, so that crisis managers can tailor their preparations to manage evacuations, protect critical infrastructure, deliver medical support, water and relief to the areas that need it most.
-Current early warnings have reduced the number of casualties by thousands around the globe and the economic benefits of early warning systems run into many billions – with a huge potential for improvement.
+For short-term warnings, ExtremeEarth will enable forecasts of the socio-economic impact of extremes (for instance real-time shake maps from earthquakes, or flood scenarios) with sufficient location and information detail, so that crisis managers can tailor their preparations to manage evacuations, protect critical infrastructure, deliver medical support, water and relief to the areas that need it most, especially to prepare before the disaster happens.
+Current early warnings have reduced the number of casualties by thousands around the globe and the economic benefits of early warning systems run into many billion € – with potential for improvement again in the billion €.

 Industrial support and European competitiveness

+ExtremeEarth is a game-changer that will enhance the competitiveness of all European agencies and agents involved in, or touched by, environmental extremes, to combine exposure and vulnerability information with weather, climate and geo-hazard information, identifying hotspots of risk that require pro-active investment.
 We are only beginning to comprehend the opportunities afforded by this investment, but ExtremeEarth-PP will specifically flesh out scenarios and trajectories in this impact area by reducing risk, developing industry and sparking off new applications and services.